 Your physiotherapist should recommend exercises and tips to reduce pain.
 These will help relieve your pain by strengthening your abdominal and pelvic floor muscles and will help to improve your balance and posture (see some exercises listed at the bottom of the article).
-Your physiotherapist may also offer manual therapy and manipulation to the muscles and joints.
+Your physiotherapist may also offer manual therapy and manipulation to the muscles and joints, and they may also offer you a support belt or crutches.
 This is something that a chiropractor or osteopath could also help with.
-Heat and ice packs, warm baths, hydrotherapy and acupuncture can also help, and they may also offer you a support belt or crutches.
-If you remain in pain despite these measures discuss taking regular pain relief (paracetamol) with your midwife or doctor.
+Heat and ice packs, warm baths, hydrotherapy and acupuncture can also help.
+If you remain in pain despite these measures, discuss taking regular pain relief (paracetamol) with your midwife or doctor.

-It is important to remember that being pregnant puts you at higher risk of developing blood clots in the legs or the lungs and that this risk is heightened if you have limited mobility.
+It is important to remember that being pregnant puts you at higher risk of developing blood clots in the legs or the lungs and that this risk is heightened if you are less mobile.
 You may be advised to wear compression stockings and may even need blood thinning injections if your mobility is severely impacted.

-Most women with PGP go on to have a normal vaginal delivery, and the team looking after you during your labour should know you have PGP.
+Most women with PGP go on to have a normal vaginal delivery and the team looking after you during your labour should know you have PGP.
 This means they can make sure your legs are supported and give you advice on positions that are less painful.
-Often women find that a birthing pool helps them move around more easily, and all types of pain relief are available including an epidural.
+All types of pain relief are available including an epidural.
+Often women find that a birthing pool helps them move around more easily.
+There is no evidence that a caesarean section is needed for women with PGP.
+In addition, the longer recovery required following a C-section may actually slow speed of recovery from PGP.

 After labour and delivery, the majority of women find that their PGP improves.
 However, 1 in 10 will have lasting symptoms.
 You should continue taking regular painkillers and use any aids given to you during pregnancy.
-Ideally, you should gradually increase your mobility, rather than trying to do too much at once.
-If your symptoms continue, speak to your GP who may discuss with you a referral to exclude any other cause for your hip pain.
+Ideally, you should increase your mobility gradually, rather than trying to do too much at once.
+If your symptoms continue, speak to your GP who may recommend a referral to exclude any other cause for your hip pain.